ldoguin/freecodecamp-survey/README.md

 ```

-You can see we have two new dependencies to our project.
+  <1> You can see we have two new dependencies to our project.
 The 'crypto' package is provided by node.
+It allows us to generate a random identifier for our document
+  <2> The 'couchbase' package is the Couchbase NodeJS SDK.
+It's every bit of code you need to connect to a Couchbase database.
+This projects are also often called drivers for other databases, or clients.

 For Couchbase you need to install it.
 Running `npm i couchbase@4.2.4` will do the trick.
 Right now Netlify/Couchbase compatibilty is assured for Couchbase version 4.2.4 or bellow.
 This is due to the nature of our SDK.
 It's a JavaScript interface on top our our C SDK.
 And C dependencies expect to find their system dependencies in the right version.
 Right now Couchbase 4.2.5 is expecting to find GLIBC_29 but it's not available on the Ubuntu system running our Netlify backend code.

 Now that we have dependencies, let's be explicit in how build them.
 You can add a `netlify.toml` file at the root of the repository with the following content: